01 Aug Dubai Expo 2020 Next World Expo

 So, will Dubai be the latest city to fall foul of the same criticism levied at previous hosts?
 Certainly not.
 As a city, Dubai deserved its nomination and selection.
 The Gulf City state is reputable for its heavy investment in infrastructure and technology.
 When it comes to trade and transport infrastructure, the city easily scores maximum points.

 Sheikh Mohammed bin Rashid himself has been at the forefront of making sure the event is pulled off successfully.
 He has on several occasions taken a helicopter ride above the Expo site to keep tabs on the progress of the development.
 Based on the site’s videos, it can be clearly seen that different districts are already well established.
-Plus, infrastructure work has been finalized on the following:
+Plus, infrastructure work has been finalised on the following:

 - Electricity Substation